nomad-xyz/monorepo/packages/contracts-da-bridge/README.md

 For testing, we use [Foundry](https://getfoundry.sh/).

-- Run `yarn build:accumulator-cli` from the root directory of the monorepo.
-It will build a rust-based cli tool that creates Sparse Merkle Tree proofs for arbitrary data.
-It's used in our testing suite via the `--ffi` flag for Forge.
-The binary is built in there `/scripts` top-level directory of the monorepo
-- `--ffi` means that Forge will run arbitrary shell commands as part of the testing suite.
-You should never run `forge --ffi` without knowing what exactly are the shell commands that will be executed, as the testing suite could be malicious and execute malicious commands.
-This is why the feature is disabled by default and must be explicitly enabled.
 - `yarn test:unit` will run all unit tests.
 Note that `--ffi` is enabled by default,
 - `yarn snapshot` will create a new `.gas-snapshot`.
 You can inspect the different gas usage via `git diff`
 - 'yarn snapshot:check' will run the test suite and check gas consumption against the **existing** `.gas-snapshot`.
 It will `pass` only if there is no change in the gas consumption

-- `yarn gen-proof` will execute the `accumulator-cli` binary
+## Deploying Contracts for Demo

+- In the `packages/contracts-da-bridge` directory, populate your `.env` file according the `.env.example` file
+- In the `packages/contracts-da-bridge` directory, run the following command `export $(grep -v '^#' .env | xargs); forge script contracts/script/DeployDemo.s.sol --rpc-url $GOERLI_RPC_URL --etherscan-api-key $ETHERSCAN_KEY --broadcast -vvvv --private-key $PRIVATE_KEY --slow`
+- Find the newly deployed contract addresses in the monorepo root `broadcast` folder

 ### Suggested workflow

 - Define feature
 - Write tests based on [Foundry best practices](https://book.getfoundry.sh) and the existing test structure
-- Run test suite with `FOUNDRY_PROFILE=core forge test --ffi -vvv` and verify that your new tests `FAIL`
+- Run test suite with `FOUNDRY_PROFILE=da-bridge forge test --ffi -vvv` and verify that your new tests `FAIL`
 - Write the new feature
 - Run again the test suite and verify that the tests `PASS`
 - Run `yarn snapshot` to produce the new gas snapshot.
 You can't use `yarn snapshot:check`, since you added new tests that are not present in the current `.gas-snapshot`.
 Gas snapshots showcase how much gas your tests consume and are useful to serve as a benchmark for the gas consumption of your code.
 As you write new features and/or refactor your code, the gas snapshot can change, illustrating where your changes affected the already defined codepaths.
 You can read more about gas snapshots on the [Foyndry book](https://book.getfoundry.sh/forge/gas-snapshots)